FINkit/development-environment/README.md

 3. Follow on screen instructions.

 You will be asked a series of questions about what configuration you want to give your development environment.
 These are stored in a local `.env` file, which can be edited later (or deleted if you want re-prompting).

+## IMPORTANT
+When the UI loads you will be prompted for a password.
+Please wait for the entire provisioning process to complete before entering the password.
+You will be notified in the terminal window when you can login.

 The username and password for the development environment are `vagrant:vagrant`.